-The climate crisis is the major challenge we face today.
-This generation “gets it” and is taking an active role to build a more sustainable world.
+The climate crisis is one of the major challenges we are facing today.
+Younger generations tend to be more engaged with this issue and are taking a more active role to build a sustainable world.
 At Rennes School of Business, we see companies as a force for good.
 Our goal is to develop responsible business leaders by building a sustainable mindset and behaviours in our students.
 We want to instil in our graduates a strong sense of ethics and the skills to solve environmental and social problems from a business perspective: “People Planet Profit”.
 This goal is accomplished through teaching, learning by doing, and developing self-awareness.
 Our second goal is to develop an eco-friendly campus by lowering our carbon, energy, and water footprints and excelling in recycling and waste management.
 This will require a concerted, top priority effort by students, faculty, staff, and stakeholders.

 Our ecological objectives